File Format IO

 • full json.loads plus native assembly: about 282K rows/s

-The fast-json path achieves 3.5-3.9x speedup over pyogrio and 2.4-2.6x over the old full-json default.
-The pylibcudf GPU path is now slower than fast-json because host-side span discovery and PyArrow string column construction dominated GPU compute savings.
-The remaining bottleneck is orjson.loads() itself, which for future work could be addressed by:
+• pylibcudf GPU tokenizer-native: about 307K rows/s The fast-json path achieves 3.5-3.9x speedup over pyogrio and 2.4-2.6x over the old full-json default.
+The pylibcudf GPU path is now slower than fast-json because host-side span discovery and PyArrow string construction dominated GPU compute savings.
+The remaining bottleneck is orjson.loads() itself, which future work could address by:

 • CCCL-backed byte classification and span planning on GPU